famendola1/Worksheet-Digitalization/README.md

 Now, to use the app, run ```rails server``` and navigate to localhost:3000 in your browser of choice.

+## Additional Admin Information
+### Admin Verification Code
+Currently there is one global code for all the admins.

+### Student Interactions
+Admins can add other students they didn't create if they know their id and name.
+Deleting a student means removing them from the course, the student still exists.
+This means a student can exist without being in any courses if they are deleted from all of them.

 ## Architecture

 ### Admin Simplified